Squeezy: Rapid VM Memory Reclamation for Serverless Functions: Introduction

-Processes that run in a VM (e.g., function instances) tend to have interleaved footprints due to the lazy memory allocation employed by modern OS.
-When a process exits, the released (idle) memory is fragmented, requiring the migration of interleaved occupied pages to be reclaimed.
-These migrations dominate the performance of VM down-sizing~\cite{hotplugorballon}. \emph{We argue that memory hotplugging interfaces need to be coupled with informed memory management in the guest to ensure fast and reliable memory reclamation.}
+In this paper, we focus on the N:1 model and explore a solution for the agile adjustment of its VM resources.
+Since compute resources can be (de)allocated on the fly~\cite{harvestserverless,hvm}, we focus on memory elasticity.
+As we show, sizing-up the VM memory is a relatively cheap operation, but memory reclamation remains a persisting problem.
+The state-of-practice interfaces for memory elasticity, i.e., memory ballooning~\cite{balloonvmware,resizingballoon} and vDIMM memory hotplugging~\cite{hotplugkernel}, reclaim memory unreliably and slowly, consuming precious CPU resources, and potentially inducing fragmentation in the system ~\cite{virtio-mem,hotplugorballon,freepages}. virtio-mem~\cite{virtio-mem} is a state-of-the-art approach that improves upon both.
+However, we experimentally show that it still requires multiple seconds to reclaim 2 GiB of memory (\S~\ref{sec:eval:ubench:uspeed}).
+This is especially problematic for the FaaS use-case, as the bursty access patterns of FaaS require memory and CPU resource scaling in sub-second granularity~\cite{huawei-cold}.

-In this work we introduce HotMem, a novel mechanism that extends the memory manager and the hot(un)plug interface of the OS in order to achieve rapid VM memory reclamation for serverless functions.
-HotMem follows a special purpose design, tailored to resizing VMs running function instances under the multi-container-per-VM serverless model.
-It leverages the predictable memory requirements of the FaaS execution model, i.e., the fact that the memory limits for each function instance are defined by the user, to segregate the memory allocations of functions that run concurrently inside a VM.
-This eliminates the interleaving of their footprints and hence enables the fast reclamation of their memory resources when they exit.
+We identify the guest OS memory management as a key issue hindering VM memory reclamation performance.
+The memory pages of processes running inside a VM (e.g., function instances) are typically spread across the guest physical address space and interleaved with pages from other processes, as modern OS\shepherd{es} allocate memory on demand and non-contiguously~\cite{capaging}.
+Thus, when a process exits and releases its memory, the freed pages are commonly scattered across blocks of guest memory that also hold occupied pages (Figure~\ref{fig:vanilla-zones}), for other processes or the OS.
+These pages need to be migrated before the blocks in question can be reclaimed by the host and these migrations dominate the performance of VM down-sizing~\cite{hotplugorballon}. \emph{We argue that memory hot(un)plugging needs to be coupled with informed guest memory management to ensure fast and reliable VM memory reclamation.}